 “Best practice” is a phrase that should be treated with suspicion.
 What works for a fintech running 500 engineers rarely works for a five-person startup.
-The notes below are patterns I have seen hold up across multiple organisations - but always weighed against context, team size, and what the system is actually trying to do.
+The notes below are generic patterns drawn from public talks, books, and industry write-ups - always weighed against context, team size, and what the system is actually trying to do.

 Microservices